End-To-End Semi-supervised Learning for Differentiable Particle Filters: Experiments

 \section{Experiments}

-In this section, we investigate the performance of semi-supervised differentiable particle filters (SDPF) where ground truth information is unavailable for a large portion of time steps\footnote{Code is available at https://github.com/HaoWen-Surrey/SemiDPF.}.
+In this section, we investigate the performance of semi-supervised differentiable particle filters (SDPFs) where ground truth information is unavailable for a large portion of time steps\footnote{Code is available at https://github.com/HaoWen-Surrey/SemiDPF.}.
 The same experiment environments as in \cite{jonschkowski2018differentiable} and \cite{karkus2018particle} with simulated and real-world datasets, namely simulated Maze environment \cite{beattie2016deepmind} and House3D environment \cite{wu2018building}, are used to evaluate algorithms.
-Since the global map consisting in the measurement model in \cite{karkus2018particle} is unavailable in the Maze environment, to make a fair comparison focusing on the semi-supervised setting, the proposed method is compared with \cite{jonschkowski2018differentiable} and \cite{karkus2018particle} in the Maze environment and the House3D environment, respectively.
+Since the global map in the House3D environment is unavailable in the Maze environment, to make a fair comparison focusing on the semi-supervised setting, the proposed method is compared with \cite{jonschkowski2018differentiable} and \cite{karkus2018particle} in the Maze environment and the House3D environment, respectively.
 In both environments, the performance of long short-term memory (LSTM) network \cite{hochreiter1997long} is also compared.